Family Stories

 A pretty wedding took place at All Saints' Church, Clovelly, between Mr Frederick Charles Stone (eldest son of Police Constable Stone, stationed at Clovelly), and Miss Rosemary Braund (youngest daughter of Mr and Mrs A Braund of North Hill, Clovelly).
 The Rev. R. J. Somers Cocks (Rector) officiated.
 The best man was Mr. W. Southwood, a cousin of the bridegroom and Mr Albert Braund gave the bride away.
 The bride's dress was of white windswept satin and lace, and she also wore an embroidered veil with lovers' knot, a coronet of orange blossom, and silver shoes.
 Her bouquet was of arum lilies, narcissi, hyacinths and trailing fern.
 There were three bridesmaids:- Miss Betty Braund (niece of the bride), Miss Nora Lamey (cousin of the bride), and Miss Rachel Crase (friend).
 Miss Braund wore a dress of pink taffeta, silver shoes, and a wreath of roses and silver leaves.
 Her bouquet was of pink tulips and maidenhair fern, tied with pink satin ribbon.
 The other bridesmaids wore dresses of pale green taffeta, with silver shoes, wreaths of roses and silver leaves, and carried baskets of pink tulips and fern, tied with green satin ribbon.
 The bride's mother wore a navy blue crepe-de-chine dress with hat to match, and dark brown shoes.
 The bride presented the bridegroom with a silver cigarette case, and the bridegroom presented the bride with a silver necklace.
 To the bridesmaids the bridegroom presented silver necklaces with pink stones.
 A reception was held at No 2 Underdown, Clovelly, the future home of Mr and Mrs F C Stone, who received useful and valuable presents.

-In 1939, Rosemary Stone (b.
-3 Feb 1913) was back at her parents' home at 31 North Hill, Mount Pleasant, Devon.
+In 1939, Rosemary Stone was living back at her parents' home at 31 North Hill, Mount Pleasant, Devon.
 Her father (76) and her brother (39), both named Albert Braund, being Coastal Fishermen.
 Her husband, Frederick Charles Stone, being then aged 28, we can probably assume had volunteered for service in World War II.
-He returned from the war, as the couple had children in 1946 and 1948 (not listed as may still be living).
+We can be sure he returned from the war, as the couple had children in 1946 and 1948 (not listed as may still be living).

 John Summers and Sarah Middleton